Thyroid Function Test Kit

 - A high TSH level with a low T4 level - an underactive thyroid

-- A low TSH level with a high T4 level and a high T3 level - an overactive thyroid
+- A low TSH level with a high T4 level - an overactive thyroid

 - High or low TSH levels together with normal T4 levels indicate you may be at risk of developing a thyroid disorder